cezelot/eve/README.md

 eve
 ===

-> An user-friendly command-line text editor.
+> A user-friendly command-line text editor.

 eve is a lightweight, user-friendly text editor for the terminal that aims to be simple and intuitive, while also taking advantage of the capabilities of advanced text editor like Vim or Emacs.